 Your dealer can help you select appropriate life jackets (PFDs) and throwable lifesaving devices for your area.
 Some PFDs are specially made for use while waterskiing or wakeboarding and are not U.S.C.G. approved.
 Please check local law with respect to their use.
 Some states require children to wear a PFD at all times.
 There are four types of wearable PFDs (Type I, II, III or V) and one throwable type of PFD (Type IV) used for throwing in emergency situations.
-Examples of these USCG approved PFDS are shown below:
+Examples of these USCG approved PFDS are shown regions where rescue may be slow in coming.

-Type l PFD - Offshore Lifejacket: This PFD is designed for extended survival in rough, open water.
+Type I PFD - Offshore Lifejacket: This PFD is designed for extended survival in rough, open water.
 It usually will turn an unconscious person face up and has over 22 pounds of buoyancy.
-This is the best PFD to keep you afloat in remote regions where rescue may be slow in coming.
+This is the best PFD to keep you afloat in remote